claimvantage/sfdx-jenkins-shared-library/README.md

     }
 }
 ```
-and for multiple org configurations (something like this maybe or maybe the iteration and iteration bodycanbe separated):
+and for multiple org configurations e.g. with Platform Encryption or with Person Accounts (scripted):
 ```
 node {
     stage('Checkout') {